mantidproject/mantid/docs/source/release/v3.14.0/sans.rst

 * Added error notifications on a row by row basis.
 * Updated file adding to prefix the instrument name
 * Updated file finding to be able to find added runs withour instrument name prefix
+* Updated GUI code so calculated merge scale and shift are shown after reduction.

 Bug fixes
 #########